Vander Apartments → Oslo Travel Guide → Where to stay in Oslo

 Majorstuen

-Majorstuen is a practical, well-connected area with excellent tram and metro access.
+Practical and well-connected with excellent tram and metro access.

 Best for: families, longer stays, transport access